shuuyu/Kale/README.md

 # Kale
-Kale is some random experimental project that I had in mind because brachyura exists
+Why is this project so cancerous to contribute to you ask?
+Well, I am funny.